gep13/au-packages-template/README.md

 ### Single package

-Run from within the directory of the package to update that package:
+Run from within the directory of the package to update that package: s

     cd <package_dir>
     ./update.ps1